 Alabama Power makes periodic filings which reflect various information relating to the Company’s operations and financial performance, including details regarding revenues and expenses.

-Informational data supplied to regulators includes, for certain periods of time, the amount of electricity generated, fuel consumed, fossil fuel stocks, fuel deliveries, fuel supplier information, and specific qualities of the fuel purchased, such as the thermal concentration (Btu) and impurities (for example, the sulfur content of coal used to fuel a steam plant).
+The operational data supplied to regulators includes, for certain periods of time, the amount of electricity generated; fuel consumed; fossil fuel stocks; fuel deliveries; fuel supplier information, and specific qualities of the fuel purchased, such as the thermal concentration (Btu) and impurities (for example, the sulfur content of coal used to fuel a steam plant).